Policy for Individuals Previously Approved to Receive Accommodations on the LSAT/LSAT-Flex

-If you were approved to receive testing accommodation on a prior administration of the SAT I, SAT II, ACT, GED, GRE, GMAT, DAT, and/or MCAT examinations, you will be approved to receive the identical (or equivalent) accommodation on the LSAT, provided that
+If you were approved to receive testing accommodations on a prior administration of the SAT I, SAT II, ACT, GED, GRE, GMAT, DAT, and/or MCAT examinations, you will be approved to receive the identical (or equivalent) accommodations on the LSAT, provided that:

 - You have a letter or similar documentation from the test sponsor that details the specific testing accommodation for which you were approved (Verification of Prior Accommodation from test sponsor);

 - The accommodation(s) that you request do not require the LSAT to be administered on more than one day;

 - You are requesting one or more of the following accommodations (which you previously were approved to receive on one of the tests listed above):